arjunachala/arjunachala.github.io/_posts/2017-10-19-Example-Application-Part-1.md

 ![](/assets/images/Slide4.PNG)

 Once a file is imported into Thor using the Spray process, a logical file entry is created in Dali, and the details of the file are reflected in the Logical File view.
-For example, you can click on a file entry and view how its parts are distributed across the slave nodes.
+For example, you can click on a file entry and view how its parts are mapped to the slave processes.

 ## Uploading a file onto the HPCC landing zone